Ahrefs vs Semrush — Which Should You Use?

 In light of the increasing use of ChatGPT as a means to create web content automatically, you might be wondering whether Semrush or Ahrefs provide any AI-powered writing tools.

-There isn’t really anything available from Ahrefs on this front, but Semrush now provides a built-in AI copywriting feature: its ‘AI Writing Assistant’, which writes paragraphs based on prompts or headings you give it.
+Semrush provides an AI copywriting feature in the form of its ‘ContentShake’ app.
+This writes paragraphs based on prompts or headings you give it.

-In my tests I found this worked pretty well, especially when I was prompting it to create factual — rather than subjective or review-based — content.
+In my tests I found that this worked pretty well, especially when I was prompting it to create factual — rather than subjective or review-based — content.

 Example of content created using Semrush's 'AI bot' feature.